opa-kostik/notification-interface/README.md

 ##Description

-This app demonstarates output of JSON file stored as local assets and further async update from another file of the same structure.
+This app demonstarates output of JSON file stored as a local asset and further async update from another file of the same structure.
 Data itself represents user notifications and comes in the following format:

 ```json